ilo-token/ilo-token.github.io/README.md

 ## Watching

 Before running this command, you'll need to run `deno task build` first.
 This is because `deno task watch` doesn't fetch dependencies.
+You only need to run it once.

 This builds `./dist/main.js`.
-This command also watches the source codes in `./src/` path and rebuilds `./dist/main.js` whenever there are changes.
+This command also watches the codes in `./src/` and `./dictionary/`, this includes the dictionary itself, and rebuilds `./dist/main.js` whenever there are changes.

 ```
 deno task watch